versx/ChuckDeviceController/docs/plugin-system/api.md

 ##### Remarks

-This class can be customised by the host application, if no implementation is provided then
+This class can be customized by the host application, if no implementation is provided then
     a default implementation is provided.

 <a name='M-ChuckDeviceController-Plugin-IConfigurationHost-GetConfiguration-System-String,System-String-'></a>